filecoin-project/specs/network-protocols.md

 If `BaseState` is `Unset` or a terminal state (`Complete`, `Rejected`, or `Failed`) then the current state of the deal in question is returned.
 If the `BaseState` is different than the current state of the deal, the current state of the deal is also returned immediately.
 In the case that the `BaseState` matches the current state of the deal, then the stream is held open until the state changes, at which point the new state of the deal is returned.

+## Retrieve Piece for Free

-# Retrieve Piece for Free
+- **Name**: Retrieve Piece for Free
+- **Protocol ID**: `/fil/retrieval/free/0.0.0`

-The Retrieve Piece for Free protocol is used to coordinate the transfer of a piece from miner to client at no cost to the client.
+> The Retrieve Piece for Free protocol is used to coordinate the transfer of a piece from miner to client at no cost to the client.

-The client initiates the protocol by opening a libp2p stream to the miner using the `/fil/retrieval/free/0.0.0` protocol id.
+The client initiates the protocol by opening a libp2p stream to the miner.
 To find and connect to the miner, the [address lookup service](lookup-service.md) should be used.
 Once connected, the client must send the miner a `RetrievePieceRequest` message using the [CBOR RPC](#CBOR-RPC) protocol format.

 The `RetrievePieceRequest` is specified as follows: